AD SPACE HERE

 President Biden’s order to protect the nation’s oldest forests has raised a simple yet vexing question: When does a forest grow old?

-Old-growth forests, such as the storied giant sequoia stands of Northern California, have layers of undisturbed trees and vegetation.
+Old-growth forests, such as Northern California’s storied giant sequoia stands, have layers of undisturbed trees and vegetation.
 There’s wide consensus on the importance of preserving them — symbolically and practically because their trunks and branches store large amounts of carbon that can be released when forests burn, adding to climate change.

-Most old-growth forests were lost to logging as the nation developed over the past few centuries.
+As the nation developed over the past few centuries, most old-growth forests were lost to logging.
 Yet pockets of ancient trees remain, scattered across the U.S., including in California, the Pacific Northwest and areas of the Rocky Mountains.
 Larger expanses of old growth survive in Alaska, such as within the Tongass National Forest.

 Author